Minor League Strength & Conditioning Specialist

-Summary Provides overall supervision/implementation of the strength and conditioning program for minor league players at the Arizona Maryvale complex.
+Summary Provides overall supervision/implementation of the strength and conditioning program for minor league players.
 Evaluates, motivates, and educates athletes in all aspects as it relates to performance enhancement and durability.
 Assists with nutritional evaluation for players at the assigned minor league affiliate club.
-The position requires residing in Arizona during January off-season training, Spring Training, Extended Spring Training, the AZL championship season, and Arizona Instructional League.

 Essential Duties and Responsibilities include the following.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Other duties may be assigned.

 - All meetings by Coordinator – Strength & Conditioning, Manager or Front Office Personnel